 If, after reading this article, you have further questions, we invite you to contact us at Shouse Law Group.

-- "Quid pro quo" sexual harassment, in which a supervisor demands sexual favors or behavior in exchange for employment benefits; or
+- "Quid pro quo" sexual harassment, in which a supervisor demands sexual favors or behavior in exchange for employee benefits; or

 - "Hostile work environment" harassment, which can be either sexual or non-sexual (e.g., based on race, religion, age, sexual orientation, etc.), in which a supervisor's severe or pervasive abusive behavior leads to an altered work environment for a harassed employee.2